 Vittala temple that has the signature stone chariot of Hampi can now be approached only on foot.
 Or you have to take a KM long ride on the battery operated golf carts.
 The ceiling of the Rang mandapa has fallen or is being restored, so you cannot enter it.
 The musical pillars have been acid washed making them look freshly sculptured but devoid of the music that they emanate.
 I was told that no one is allowed to touch them now.
 While last time our guide actually played them for us.
 And even we with our untrained fingers tried to make some music out of them.
 Similarly, you have to stop way before the

 We visited the stepwell and the festival platform early morning when the city was still waking up.
 I really enjoyed roaming around here.
 Finding various camera angles to capture the place and trying to imagine how this place would have looked on a festival day.
 There are lots of ruins around this area, where only the foundations of buildings remain.
 It made me think is that why they say the foundation of the building must be strong.
 For the building may fall, but the foundations remain to tell the stories.
 The sheer symmetry of the stepwell makes it enchanting.
 You can look at it for a long time and not be bored because there is a design that holds your attention.

 This time also I could not visit Anegundi but we drove through the road leading to it and it was a beautiful drive.
 There are stone hills on both sides of the road with finely balanced boulders.
-Which give an impression that the stones could fall at any moment.
+Which gives the impression that the stones could fall at any moment.
 But apparently, they have been hanging there forever.
 Small farms spread between these hills have big and small rocks scattered over them.
 The place gives a very artistic impression.
 As if the creator was playing with green and grey colors.
 On top of the hillocks here and there you see small white temples and then from somewhere the steps leading to the temple.